Mparesh/mparesh.github.io/_posts/2019-02-06-formatting-dates-in-power-platform.md

 tags: [power, BI, flow, powerapps, DAX, apps, data, Visualization, date, format, text, excel, utcnow, sharepoint, DateTimeFormat]
 comments: false
 ---
 Sometimes Date format is very confusing for me, be it written on paper or online.
 Let’s consider a date 06-02-19.
 So, is it 2nd of June or 6th of February or 19th of February?
 Microsoft applications have versatile functions to change the format how day, month and year are arranged together to form a complete date.
 I used few of such easy to use functions in Excel, Flow, Powerapps and PowerBI.
-There is bunch of predefined functions in each of these applications to change representation of any text and particularly date.
+There is bunch of predefined functions in each of these applications to change representation of text and particularly date.
 Note that functions listed in this blogpost are primarily used to change the format of date and not to take other insights of data.

 ## EXCEL